BioJulia/PopGen.jl/docs/workingwithpopdata/conditionals.md

 sidebar_label: Conditionals
 ---

 Included in PopGen.jl are some functions to help discriminate your data a bit more.
-Like all⋆ conditionals, these return `true` or `false` depending on the test.
+Like allℹ️ conditionals, these return `true` or `false` depending on the test.

-:::note Missing values
+:::note ℹ️ Missing values
 By Julia's design, conditionals on `missing` values return `missing`.
-For indexing and subsetting reasons, `ishom` and `ishet` return `false` on missing values, however unexported methods `_ishom` and `_ishet` return `missing` as per the standard design.
+For indexing and subsetting reasons, `ishom` and `ishet` return `false` on missing values, however unexported methods `_ishom` and `_ishet` return `missing` as per the standard convention.
 These unexported methods are critical for calculations where `missing` values should absolutely not be treated as `false`.
 :::